gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 Multiple R-squared:  0.7569,	Adjusted R-squared:  0.7326
 F-statistic: 31.14 on 4 and 40 DF,  p-value: 8.375e-12
 ```
+The new model generated an adjusted R-squared of 0.7326 as can be seen.
+Furthermore, all the remaining variables were more significant than in the previous full model.

 ### Testing multicollinearity with outliers removed
 ```